marklourenco/MemoryGame/README.md

 4. Flip two cards at a time to find matching pairs.
 5. If the cards don't match, you receive one strike (X).
 6. Accumulate 5 strikes and the game ends.
+7. Complete the game in the shortest time possible to set a new high score!
-7. Choose to return home or try again.
+8. Choose to return home or try again.

 ---